Pilates Foundation for Health & Wellness Professionals

 Please review our Refund Policy before registering for a program (may not apply to Licensee territories).All fees are in U.S. dollars.

-Following the completion of the Pilates Foundation for Health and Wellness Professionals program, a letter of completion will be given.
-Should participants wish to continue their BASI education, a Pilates Graduate Program for Health and Wellness Professionals is offered.
+Following the completion of the Pilates Foundation for Health & Wellness Professionals Program, you can request to receive a Letter of Attendance.
+Should participants wish to continue their BASI education, there's the option of the Standard Graduate Program, taught in several host locations statewide.
+The Pilates Graduate Program for Health & Wellness Professionals has not been scheduled at this time.

-The Foundation Program prepares one to qualify for the Mat Teacher Certification, and is part of the full Comprehensive Program for Health and Wellness Professionals.
+The Pilates Foundation for Health & Wellness Professionals Program prepares one to qualify for the Mat Teacher Certification, and is part of the full Comprehensive Program for Health and Wellness Professionals.

 - Attendance of all Modules

-- Practical and Teaching Examinations at a Centralized Location*
+- Teaching and Practical Examinations at a Centralized Location*

 - Observation: minimum 15 Hours (50% can be completed via Pilates Interactive)